A little on Arrow Shafts

 Self cut hardware store lumber pine is a brittle, light, soft wood, quite weak and less able to take the heavy hits of practice during winter on a frozen hill with iron tips; avoid this wood for arrows.

 Lumber and online cedar shafts hold their straightness, but they are weak, especially when compared to the incredibly strong shoots from dried cut saplings, which last shot after shot.
-A harvested shoot shaft will maintain greater rigidity in proportion to its diameter than cedar and certainly cheap cut lumber shafts, but paradoxically need to heat straightend frequently.
-Shoot shafts are relatively speaking the best shaft material to use, though I have not used aluminum enough to say for sure.
+A harvested shoot shaft can maintain greater rigidity in proportion to its diameter than cedar and certainly cheap cut lumber shafts, but paradoxically need to heat straightend frequently.
+Shoot shafts are, relatively speaking, the best shaft material to use, though I have not used aluminum enough to say for sure.

 In the past, when arrows were made of random woods and still had to fire from high powered bows, they were carved “broad breasted” or fatter in the center and then taper to the tips (apparently).
 I prefer front heavy as of today.
-I use my shafts root end forward.
+I use my shafts top end forward - heavier tips, and you can make a broad nock by wet heating and splitting.